SayantanMitra87/Houston-Data-Science/Data Science Curriculum.md

 Of course, with data science being a very hands-on discipline, each topic in the curriculum will have programming assignments designed to implement theory and application taught in the textbooks.

-# A Generalized Order of Learning Verbs
+# A Generalized Order of Learning
-To synthesize the above section into learning verbs, below is a list, in order of how the data science skills of the curriculum are suggested to be acquired.
+Below is a list of verbs used to synthesize the above section in order of how the data science skills of the curriculum are suggested to be acquired.
 This is just my suggestion but this is how I would teach the material.

 1. **Reading** - Reading of new material is done first before any lecture.
 For most material, a good book exists that can cover the material.
 2. **Listening** - Listening can refer to the more traditional lecture where only the most important/difficult concepts of the book are reahashed.
 This time could also be used as a question and answering session instead of any lecture.
 Online videos can be watched in replacement of a lecture.
 Blog posts and online forum discussions can also be good.